attestate/delegator2/readme.txt

 Rationale
 ---------

 - In a prior iteration (Delegator.sol) we allowed anyone to "etch" a delegation to `address to` without requiring an ecrecover-able signature that yields `to`'s address.
-We've found, however, that this opens a vector for anyone to impersonate or front-run delegations.
+We've found, however, that this opens a vector for anyone to impersonate or front-run delegations by "stealing" the transaction's data.
   Hence by directing a signed delegation to `address from`, this makes stealing the payload useless for front-runners and verifiably authentic.
 - In an even earlier version of the Kiwi News Protocol we had considered storing delegations on our set reconciliation network.
 However, it would have allowed a malicious node operator to back-date a delegation message